DSprtn/GTFO_VR_Plugin/README.md

 ### Features:
-	More or less correctly working VR in-game gameplay Full SteamVR_Input binding support, you can play with the knuckles!
+	More or less correctly working VR in-game gameplay Full SteamVR_Input binding support, you can play with all VR controllers, provided they have enough buttons for all the actions in GTFO!

 ### Known issues:
 	Main menu doesn't work
-	In-game GUI is crappy looking
+	In-game HUD is crappy looking
 	Elevator sequence doesn't work correctly in VR